Whipped Lingonberry Semolina Porridge – Easy breakfast

 How to make

 Measure in a stainless steel pot the lingonberries, water, salt, and sugar and bring to a boil.
-Boil for about five minutes.
-Meanwhile, measure the semolina and spelt full-grain semolina and choose the cutter end for your immersion blender.
+Boil for about 5-10 minutes.
+Meanwhile, measure the semolina and full-grain spelt semolina and choose the cutter end for your hand mixer.

 Fast option

-Before serving whisk vigorously with the whisk head of the immersion blender until the porridge is fluffy and changes the colour to a slightly lighter shade of pink.
-It has now the perfect texture.
+Before serving, whisk vigorously with the whisk head of the immersion blender until the porridge is fluffy and changes color to a slightly lighter shade of pink to obtain the perfect texture.

-Serve the whipped porridge with a bit of milk of your preference on the side or the plate with the porridge.
-To upgrade the portion to the dessert league you can use cream or vanilla custard for instance!
+Serve the whipped porridge traditionally with a bit of cold milk of your preference on the side of the plate with the porridge.

 Storage